barriehadfield/heart-cards/README.md

 ### The AppRouter Component

-The first Component we launch is the router.
+The first Component we launch is the Router.
 It's job is to read the incomming route and launch the appropriate Component.
 Simple as that!
+We have SPA using React Router to route incoming requests in just a few lines of Ruby code.

 ```ruby
 # app/hyperloop/components/shared/app_router.rb